dagster-io/community-integrations/libraries/dagster-iceberg/docs/reference.md

 - The `iris_dataset` asset uses the I/O manager bound to the key `warehouse_io_manager` and `iris_plots` uses the I/O manager bound to the key `blob_io_manager`
 - In the <PyObject object="Definitions" /> object, we supply the I/O managers for those keys
-- When the assets are materialized, the `iris_dataset` will be stored in PyIceberg, and `iris_plots` will be saved in Amazon S3
+- When the assets are materialized, the `iris_dataset` will be stored in Iceberg, and `iris_plots` will be saved in Amazon S3

 ---

-## Storing and loading PyArrow, Pandas, or Polars DataFrames with PyIceberg
+## Storing and loading PyArrow, Pandas, or Polars DataFrames with Iceberg

-The PyIceberg I/O manager also supports storing and loading PyArrow and Polars DataFrames.
+The Iceberg I/O manager also supports storing and loading PyArrow and Polars DataFrames.

 === "PyArrow Tables"

-    The `pyiceberg` package relies heavily on Apache Arrow for efficient data transfer, so PyArrow is natively supported.
+    The `Iceberg` package relies heavily on Apache Arrow for efficient data transfer, so PyArrow is natively supported.

     You can use `IcebergPyarrowIOManager` to read and write iceberg tables: